EternityForest/KaithemAutomation/help.md

 <a href="" id="logging"></a>Logging
 -----------------------------------

-Kaithem's native logging support is based on the message bus.
-Anytime a message is posted to the message bus, it gets stored in a "staging area".
-If a topic is not configured to be logged, than by default only the 50 most recent messages on that topic will be kept before discarding the oldest

-Once the total number of messages in the staging area exceeds a threshold, The messages in the staging area will be filtered by topic then dumped to a file.
+Kaithem's logging was formerly based on JSON dumps of filtered message bus traffic, but now uses python's native logging module.
+A special logger called "system" is used, and anything logged to that logger will be logged to the output file.

+This new method allows you to view realtime streaming logs.
+Note that some things are still be logged to the message bus for now, like event errors, for conveinence.

-What specific get logged is configurable from the logs page, which also allows you to see the messages in the staging area.
+You can still configure topics to be forwarded from the message bus to the logger What specific get logged is configurable from the logs page, which also allows you to see the messages in the staging area.
 Log dumps are in JSON format as one big dict of lists of messages indexed by topic, where each message is an array of (timestamp,message)

+Configuration options like log-format still work, although only normal(semi-normal python log file output), and null(no logging to disk) work

+The new option log-buffer determines how many entries to buffer before dumping to file.
+A new file is started after log-dump-size entries.
+With log-buffer==1, you can append each entry to the file in real time, similar to other programs.

+If using compression, log-buffer must == log-dump-size, because we don't support appending compressed files yet.
-Log dumps will be found in kaithem/var/logs/dumps while the list of topics to save will be in kaithem/var/logs
+Log dumps will be found in kaithem/var/logs/dumps while the list of messagebus topics to forward will be in kaithem/var/logs

 <a href="" id="email"></a>Email Alerts
 --------------------------------------

 Kaithem can be configured to [send email](#kdotmail) through an SMTP server.
 Go to the settings page to configure this.
 You can also create mailing lists, to make mail alerting easier to manage.
 You create these on the settings page.
 Mailing lists are uniquely identified by a base64 string called a UUID that ends in two equals signs.
 For every list you create, a corresponding permission will be created containing the UUID.
 You must have that permission to subscribe to a list.
-Every user can enter an email address and receive alerts from any list he has the correct permissions to subscribe to.
+Every user can enter an email address and recieve alerts from any list he has the correct permissions to subscribe to.